Copycats: Chinese whispers-style rounds

 In each case, the entity to be identified is given to the first member of the team, who must communicate it to the second by the given means, who must in turn communicate it to the third, and so on.
 The last, sixth member is then asked what was being mimed, drawn or played.
 If this player correctly identifies the action, object or tune that was originally supplied, the team scores 50 points.
 Otherwise, the remaining players are asked in turn, with the available score decreasing by 10 for each player who fails to answer correctly.

-The winner of the Mime Time and Quick on the Draw rounds (or if the game is a draw, the winner of a rock-paper-scissors game) chooses whether to play the physical challenge that follows or pass it to the other team.
+The winner of Mime Time (or if the game is a draw, the winner of a rock-paper-scissors game) will then play the first physical challenge, with the other team playing after Quick on the Draw.